 Problem #2

-A drone with a mass of 2.5 kg moves in a circular path with a radius of 25 meters and a velocity of 10 m/s.
+A drone with a mass of 2.5 kg moves in a circular path with a radius of 25 meters and a speed of 10 m/s.
 What is the magnitude of the centrifugal force acting on the drone?

 Solution